Ulanka2/gadget-kiosk/README.md

 # Gadget Kiosk Project
-This project is buikt with React and Django / DjangoRestFramework
+This project is built with React and Django / DjangoRestFramework